Skip to main content

 Make a Donation

-Bethany is a Master of Professional Science student studying Tropical Marine Ecosystems at the University of Miami’s Rosenstiel School of Marine, Atmospheric, and Earth Science.
+Bethany was a Master of Professional Science student who studied Tropical Marine Ecosystems at the University of Miami’s Rosenstiel School of Marine, Atmospheric, and Earth Science from 2022-23.
 She is originally from Cleveland, Ohio but found herself drawn to South Florida after visiting the area on a class trip in undergraduate school at the University of Mount Union.
-Bethany has been dedicated to protecting the oceans from marine debris pollution and began her efforts doing small cleanups on Lake Erie.
-With her continuing education in marine ecosystems, she is eager to promote sustainability in classrooms, the field, and businesses in the area.
+Bethany has helped expand plastic-free outreach events to Little Havana and studied the differences between inland and coastal debris during her time as a Chef Andrew Scholar.

 Alyssa Ulrich

 Alyssa was born and raised in Oregon, Ohio.
-She is a masters student at the University of Miami Rosenstiel School of Marine, Atmospheric, and Earth Sciences with a concentration in Marine Conservation.
-In addition to hosting cleanups and delivering presentations, Alyssa will be evaluating the effectiveness of these programs.
-As a part of her master’s degree, Alyssa will also be surveying local marine debris leadership individuals with the hopes to evaluate the impact and reach of community cleanups in Miami-Dade County, representation in environmental conservation, as well as areas of improvement.
-After graduation, she plans on moving back to Ohio for a little, while searching for an environmental outreach and education job that allows her to continue to spread awareness about impacts on our oceans.
+She graduated with a Master of Professional Science from the University of Miami Rosenstiel School of Marine, Atmospheric, and Earth Sciences with a concentration in Marine Conservation.
+In addition to hosting cleanups and delivering presentations, Alyssa evaluated the effectiveness of these programs.
+As a part of her master’s degree, Alyssa also surveyed local marine debris leadership individuals with the hopes to evaluate the impact and reach of community cleanups in Miami-Dade County, representation in environmental conservation, as well as areas of improvement.

 Kevin Oakley